rohit1kumar/video-tool/README.md

 # Video-tool

-## trancode videos in your browser with privacy in mind
+## transcode videos in your browser with privacy in mind